Indigenous rangers

-Indigenous ranger programs enable First Nations people across Australia to protect and manage their land, sea and culture through a combination of traditional knowledge with Western science and conservation practices.
+Indigenous ranger programs enable First Nations people across Australia to protect the cultural and natural values of land and sea country at the direction of Traditional Owners.
+Indigenous Rangers utilise traditional ecological knowledge and partnerships with government and non-government organisations to manage country.

+Introduced by the Australian Government’s Environment Department in 2007, the Working on Country Program has enjoyed bipartisan support from successive governments, growing to support 127 ranger teams at 79 different Indigenous land and sea management organisations.
+The Program provides funding to First Nations organisations to build careers in the land and sea management sector.

-Introduced by the Australian Government in 2007 as part of its Working on Country program, 127 ranger groups are employed in Indigenous Protected Areas (IPAs) and other parts of Australia.
+Many rangers deliver land and water management activities within Indigenous Protected Areas (IPAs) and other parts of Australia.

 Background and history

 Many of Australia's threatened species and ecosystems are located on IPAs and/or in remote parts of Australia.
 The federal Working on Country program was established by the Howard government in 2007, with the aim of creating meaningful employment, training and career pathways for Aboriginal and Torres Strait Islander people in managing land and sea areas, as well as maintaining their cultures, and sharing their skills and knowledge with others.
 In turn, this would generate jobs in the environmental, biosecurity, heritage and other sectors.

+The Working on Country Program was expanded and subsequently extended under the Rudd and Gillard Governments, with funding secured from 2013 to 2018.

+After the Abbot Government was elected in 2013, the Working on Country and Indigenous Protected Areas (IPA) Programs were transferred from the Department of the Environment to the Department of the Prime Minister and Cabinet, along with more than 140 Aboriginal and Torres Strait Programs from different portfolio agencies.

+In 2018 the Working on Country and IPA Programs transferred to the new National Indigenous Australians Agency.
+An initial three year extension of funding for Working on Country (2018 to 2021), was followed by a 7 year extension of the renamed Indigenous Rangers Program to 2028.

-As of 2023 the scheme had created more than 1900 full-time, part-time and casual jobs for Indigenous people across the country, across 127 ranger groups.
+As of 2023 Working on Country had created more than 1900 full-time, part-time and casual jobs for First Nations people across the country, across 127 ranger groups.

-These groups are supported by Country Needs People, an alliance of more than 40 Aboriginal and Torres Strait Islander organisations, The Pew Charitable Trusts, and as of 2018 more than 95,000 individuals, campaigning for the growth and security of Indigenous ranger jobs and Indigenous Protected Areas.
+Some Indigenous Ranger groups are supported by Country Needs People, an alliance of more than 40 Aboriginal and Torres Strait Islander organisations, The Pew Charitable Trusts, and as of 2018 more than 95,000 individuals, campaigning for the growth and security of Indigenous ranger jobs and Indigenous Protected Areas.